This is the page for the current Batwoman, Kate Kane.

 Batwoman makes her animated debut in this film, voiced by former Chuck star Yvonne Strahovski.

-Batwoman appears in the game, voiced by Christina J. Moore.
+Batwoman appears in the game and she is voiced by Christina J. Moore.

 While Batwoman herself does not appear, Kate Kane can be heard on Bruce Wayne's answering machine, where she mentions her impending wedding to Maggie Sawyer.